legesher/legesher/CONTRIBUTING.md

 # Contributing 📖

 There are many ways for you to get involved in **Legesher**.
-One of the biggest misconceptions I want to clarify before going forward, is that you can contribute even if you **do not** code.
+One of the biggest misconceptions I want to clarify before going forward is that you can contribute even if you **do not** code.
 Following these guidelines will help to get the best product in the hands of the people that need it most.
-In respecting the time of the developers managing and developing this open source project, your issues will be addressed, changes assessed, and pull requests finalized with our help.
+In respecting the time of the developers managing and developing this open-source project, your issues will be addressed, changes assessed, and pull requests finalized with our help.

 **Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)